Zarma people: Colonial era

-The French colonial rulers came to regions inhabited by the Zarma people at the end of the 1890s, when the chiefs and warlords within the Zarma society were in an intra-ethnic conflict.
-The French picked the Zarmakoy Aouta of Dosso as their partner, and established a military post in what was then the village of Dosso in November 1898.
-The period that followed brought several natural disasters such as famines and locust attacks from 1901 to 1903.
-The French increased their presence during this period.

-The French relied on the Dosso military post and Niger river valleys for replenishing their supplies, as they attempted to establish a much larger colonial zone in Sahel all the way to Chad.
-This led to conflicts and violence against the Zarma people, in a manner that repeated the violence and tribute system imposed on Zarma from "at least the early nineteenth century", state Dennis Cordell and Joel Gregory.
+The French came to regions inhabited by the Zarma people at the end of the 1890s, during a period of intra-ethnic conflict.
+The French established a partnership with the Zarmakoy Aouta of Dosso, building a military post there in November 1898.
+From 1901 to 1903 the area was plagued by natural disasters such as famines and locust attacks, as the French increased their presence.
+The French relied on the Dosso post and Niger river valley as supply hubs as they attempted to establish their colonial control all the way to Chad.
+This led to conflicts with the Zarma people.

-The French colonial rule established mines for resources in West Africa such as along the Gold Coast, and these mines were staffed with African labor that relied in large part with migrant Zarma people.
-Thousands of Zarma people travelled to various French mines, as well as to build roads and railroads to connect major sites of importance to the French rule.
-This migrant labor followed the pre-colonial tradition of Zarma warriors heading to Gold coast for booty, but colonial mines provided economic adventurism, however in many cases the migration was a means to "escape French economic exploitation".
+French colonial rulers established mines throughout West Africa staffed with African labor, many of whom were migrant Zarma people.
+Thousands of Zarma travelled to various mines, as well as to build roads and railroads.
+These laborers followed pre-colonial raiding pathways towards the Gold coast, with colonial mines provided economic opportunities and a means to escape French economic exploitation.

-Of the various ethnic groups in Niger, the early cooperation of the Zarma elite led to a legacy where Zarma interests have been promoted and they have continued to be a dominating part of the political elite after its complete independence in 1960.
+Of the various ethnic groups in Niger, the early cooperation of the Zarma elite with the colonizers led to a legacy where Zarma interests have been promoted, and they have continued to compose an important part of the Nigerien political elite after independence in 1960.

 Society and culture

-The language, society and culture of the Zarma people is barely distinguishable from the Songhai people.
-Some scholars consider the Zarma people to be a part of and the largest ethnic sub-group of the Songhai – a group that includes nomads of Mali speaking the same language as the Zarma.
+The language, society and culture of the Zarma people is barely distinguishable from the Songhai people.Some scholars consider the Zarma people to be a part of and the largest ethnic sub-group of the Songhai – a group that includes nomads of Mali speaking the same language as the Zarma.
 Some study the group together as Zarma-Songhai people.
 However, both groups see themselves as two different people.